edtro/EdTro.AzureDevOps.Extensions.querybasedboards/public/config.md

 Within the Teamprojects settings hub, you can find within the extensions section, the option to configure "Query Based Boards".

-> Please note, that whenever you select the Query Based Boards tab 'Show as board' or 'Show as taskboard', an configuration item is *automatically created* for the specific query.
+> Please note, that whenever you run a query and select the tab 'Show as board' or 'Show as taskboard', a configuration item is *automatically created* for the specific query.
 So first do this, before trying to configure the board for the query.

 At the moment these options are implemented:
 - setup columns